virtual-vehicle/vehicle_captain_its_lib_c_cxx/README.md

 # ETSI V2X Library (for C/CXX)
-The *vcits* library is part of the [vehicleCAPTAIN](https://github.com/virtual-vehicle/vehicle_captain).
+The *vcits* library is part of the [vehicleCAPTAIN](https://github.com/virtual-vehicle/vehicle_captain) toolbox.

-This library allows decoding, encoding and validation of [ETSI V2X messages](https://forge.etsi.org/rep/ITS/asn1).
+This library allows decoding, encoding and validation of [ETSI ITS messages](https://forge.etsi.org/rep/ITS/asn1).

 Version support:
 * v1.x